Wycliffe Wangamati

-Wycliffe Wafula Wangamati is a Kenyan national and politician who served as the 2nd Governor of Bungoma on a Ford Kenya ticket.
+Wycliffe Wafula Wangamati is a Kenyan national and politician who served as the second governor of Bungoma on a Ford Kenya ticket.
 Wangamati came to power after defeating Kenneth Lusaka in the 2017 election.
-In August 9th, 2022 election, he was again defeated by Kenneth Lusaka who was then the Speaker of the Senate.
+In the election on August 9, 2022, he was again defeated by Kenneth Lusaka who was then the Speaker of the Senate.
 Wangamati only ruled Bungoma County for One term.

 Biography

 Wangamati was born and raised in Kanduyi.
 His father, Patrick Wangamati, was a Ford Kenya nominated MP and served as Mayor of Webuye in the 1980s.
-He attended Kanduyi DEB, St Mary`s Kibabii and Musingu High Schools.
-He later pursued his bachelors degree at Moi University.
+He attended Kanduyi DEB, St Mary's Kibabii and Musingu High Schools.
+He later pursued his bachelor's degree at Moi University.

-Prior to joining politics, Wangamati was the Executive Director for Alexander Forbes East Africa.
+Prior to joining politics, Wangamati was the executive director for Alexander Forbes East Africa.
 He was also a member of the Institute and Faculty of Actuaries.

 2017 Election

 Wangamati ran his gubernatorial campaign against incumbent Kenneth Lusaka of Jubilee in the 2017 Kenyan General Election.
 Their rivalry was heated and incredibly fractious.
 Wangamati and Lusaka were each fined Ksh.
 1,000,000 ($10,000) by the IEBC for acts of violence committed by their supporters on the campaign trail.

-Wangamati won the election narrowly with 48.74% of the vote to Lusaka’s 43.41%.
+Wangamati won the election narrowly with 48.74% of the vote to Lusaka's 43.41%.